-These and other strategies and initiatives align with and will be supported through implementation of the PIEMA 'Responding Together: Strategy for Gender Equality in Disaster Management in the Pacific' and 'Becoming a Leader: a leadership learning pathway for PIEMA member agencies.'
+These and other strategies and initiatives align with and will be supported through implementation of the PIEMA 'Responding Together: Strategy for Gender Equality in Disaster Management in the Pacific'

 ABOUT PIEMA

 Pacific Islands Emergency Management Alliance

 PIEMA was established in 2013 as a coordinating mechanism that engages directly with Pacific Island countries to create 'excellence in emergency management'.
 PIEMA has a focus on building the foundations of trust, leadership, and teamwork among key emergency management agencies.
 The Pacific Community (SPC) provides secretariat services to PIEMA and manages the PIEMA project.